-- 20. The short run and long run default rates of each rating category have been calculated with the pools of items rated from 1 January 2000 to 1 July 2015, based on the information contained in CEREP and according to the provisions laid down in the Implementing Regulation.
+- 22. The short run and long run default rates of each rating category have been calculated based on the information contained in CEREP and according to the provisions laid down in the Implementing Regulation.
 The following aspects should be highlighted: - For AAA and AA rating categories, the number of credit ratings cannot be considered to be sufficient for the calculation of the short and long run default rates specified in Articles 3 5 of the Implementing Regulation.
-Therefore, the allocation of the CQS has been made in accordance with Article 6 of the Implementing Regulation, as shown in Figure 17 of Appendix 3.
+Therefore, the allocation of the CQS has been made in accordance with Article 6 of the Implementing Regulation, as shown in Figure 14 of Appendix 3.
 In these cases, the long run default rate benchmark associated with the equivalent category in the international rating scale is a key qualitative factor that has been used for the mapping proposal. - For R, SD and D rating categories, no calculation of default rates has been made since they already reflect a 'default' situation. - For the remaining rating categories, the number of credit ratings can be considered to be sufficient and therefore the calculation has followed the rules established in Articles 3 to 5 of the Implementing Regulation.
-The result of the calculation of the short run and long run default rates for each rating category is shown in Figure 12 of Appendix 3.

-- 21. Withdrawn ratings have been weighted by 50% as indicated in Article 4(3) of the Implementing Regulation. - 22.
-The default definition applied by S&P's, described in Appendix 2, has been used for the calculation of default rates.
+The result of the calculation of the short run and long run default rates for each rating category is shown in Figure 15 of Appendix 3. - 23.Withdrawn ratings have been weighted by 50% as indicated in Article 4(3) of the Implementing Regulation. - 24.
+The default definition applied by S&P, described in Appendix 2, has been used for the calculation of default rates.